ecos-umons/extractoR/README.md

 Those R packages are the followings:
 * extractoR: main package which act as a glue for functions defined in other packages.
-* extractoR.utils: placeholder for helper functions used across different packages.
 * extractoR.fetch contains functions to fetch raw data from CRAN.
 Main functions are used to get the list of available packages, download these packages and extract them on local disk.
-Future versions will include mailing list fetching.
+Future versions will include mailing list and RStudio http logs.
-* extractoR.extract contains functions to read data extracted with extractoR.fetch and parse them..
-Most of those functions return data frames.
+* extractoR.extract contains functions to read data extracted with extractoR.fetch and parse them.
+Most of these functions return data.table objects.
-* extractoR.sql contains functions related to SQL database.
-Its main purpose is to store dataframes created by extractoR.extract into SQL tables.
 * extractoR.checkings contains functions to read and insert in SQL table results of "R CMD check" commands run on CRAN (see http://cran.r-project.org/web/checks/).
 It requires that one